mountrcg/ns-exporter/README.md

 Follow the [explanation to use Grafana with Influx DB](https://docs.influxdata.com/influxdb/v2.3/tools/grafana/?t=InfluxQL#view-and-create-influxdb-v1-authorizations), I use Flux as querry language.

 In Grafana you can import the sample dashboard, that you can tweak: [grafana.json](https://github.com/mountrcg/ns-exporter/blob/master/grafana.json).
 Mine is in mg/dL, at Justmara's repo you find one in mmol/L.
+I have also taken justmaras latest and adopted it for [FAX with additional variables](https://github.com/mountrcg/ns-exporter/blob/master/grafana-FAX.json), like rolling 24hr TDD and all autoISF adjustments (which I havent put in).
+But the ns-explorer build is adjusted to transfer all those to Influx.

 #### ns-exporter Docker container config & deployment